blackferncreations/germankeycut/README.md

 * a generic market-research provider
 * a fixed German market-entry playbook

-These functions may become relevant within an engagement.
+These functions may become relevant within client work.

-They do not define the system itself.
+They do not define the approach itself.

 Public proof and structural evidence also serve different evaluation functions and may therefore appear at different interfaces.